Chevrolet big-block engine: 427

 The highly successful and versatile 427 cuin version of the Mark IV engine was introduced in 1966 as a production engine option for full-sized Chevrolets and Corvettes.
+The passenger vehicle 427 should not be confused with the tall deck 427 which was designed for light trucks and busses.
 The bore was increased to 4+1/4 in, with power ratings varying widely depending on the application.
-There were smooth running versions with hydraulic lifters suitable for powering the family station wagon, as well as rough-idling, high-revving solid lifter models usually applied to a minimally equipped, plain-looking, two-door Biscayne sedan fitted with the 425 hp version of the 427 - (RPO L72).
+There were smooth running versions with hydraulic lifters suitable for powering the family station wagon, as well as rough-idling, high-revving solid lifter models usually applied to a minimally equipped, plain-looking, two-door Biscayne sedan fitted with the 425 hp version of the 427 (RPO L72).

 Perhaps the ultimate 427 for street applications was the 435 bhp at 5800 rpm and 460 lbft at 4000 rpm of torque L71 version available in 1967 to 1969 Corvettes, and in the Italian Iso Grifo.
-This engine was identical to the 425 hp L72 427 (first introduced in 1966), but was fitted with 3X2-barrel Holley carburetors, known as "Tri-Power", in lieu of the L72's single 4-barrel carburetor.
+This engine was identical to the 425 hp L72 427 (first introduced in 1966), but was fitted with 3×2-barrel Holley carburetors, known as "Tri-Power," in lieu of the L72's single 4-barrel carburetor.
 Both engines used the same high-lift, long-duration, high-overlap camshaft and large-port, cast-iron heads to maximize cylinder head airflow (and, hence, engine power) at elevated engine-operating speeds.
 Consequently, the engines offered very similar performance and resulted in a car whose performance was described by one automotive journalist as "the ultimate in sheer neck-snapping overkill".
-Typical magazine road tests of the day yielded 0-60 mph in 5.6 seconds and 1/4 mi in 13.8 second at 104 mph range for both the L72 and L71.
+Typical 2000s-era magazine road tests of Corvettes with the engine yielded 0-60 mph in 5.6 seconds and 1/4 mi in 13.8 second at 104 mph range for both the L72 and L71.